Paradoxxs/Gitbook/forensics/windows/README.md

 Introduced by Microsoft was an energy saving solution, where it will write the data in RAM to disk (hiberfil.sys).
 It was later restructured in win 10 to fast startup, which reduce the amount of time required for boot, this was done by using hibernation function, by freezing CPU and memory to the hiberfil.sys file.

-* There exists two type of hibernation file full and reduced, Both is a compressed copy of RAM Full occure when the computer hibernation, which happens when battery get to a certain point.
+* There exists two type of hibernation file full and reduced, Both is a compressed copy of RAM Full occur when the computer hibernation, which happens when battery get to a certain point.
-* There will be created a new smaller hibernation file at reach reboot, to allow for fast startup which is on by default.
+* There will be created a new smaller hibernation file at reach reboot, to allow for fast start-up which is on by default.

 ![](https://remnote-user-data.s3.amazonaws.com/kAsejjxHq94r3yoA\_LGM7FteJanf0ryxGdPMvDVboSeyvqIKIyhU\_7iArh08Aqe8btPUkocjKVpRYS9ywxcPHae8bwk4cou1oQxjz4r0iPI-p\_wAo-C0kCPGhu8RDua-.png)

 #### Tools

 Dump memory:\
-F-Response\
+- F-Response\
-Belkasoft live ram capture\
+- Belkasoft live ram capture\
-Magnet Forensics RAM capture
+- Magnet Forensics RAM capture

 Decompress:\
-Volatility imagecopy\
+- Volatility imagecopy\
-Comae hibr2bin.exe\
+- Comae hibr2bin.exe\
-Arsenal Hibernation recon
+- Arsenal Hibernation recon

 Analysis:\
-Volatility
+- Volatility

 #### Data